This tutorial explains WEKA Dataset, Classifier, and J48 Algorithm for Decision Tree. Also provides information about sample ARFF datasets for Weka:

 WEKA explorer is used for performing several functions, starting from preprocessing.
 Preprocessing takes input as a .arff file, processes the input, and gives an output that can be used by other computer programs.
 In WEKA the output of preprocessing gives the attributes present in the dataset which can be further used for statistical analysis and comparison with class labels.

-WEKA also offers many classification algorithms for decision tree.
+WEKA also offers many classification algorithms for decision trees.
 J48 is one of the popular classification algorithms which outputs a decision tree.
 Using the Classify tab the user can visualize the decision tree.
-If the decision tree is too populated, tree pruning can be applied from the Preprocess tab by removing the attributes which are not required and start the classification process again.
+If the decision tree is too populated, tree pruning can be applied from the Preprocess tab by removing the attributes which are not required and starting the classification process again.